weweb-assets/ww-input-select/AI.md

 - triggerContainer: Component(ww-flexbox) - Container for the trigger content.
 - emptyStateContainer: Component(ww-flexbox) - Container to display when no options are available.
 - optionChoiceElement: Component(ww-flexbox) - Container for each option item in the dropdown.
-- inputElement: Component(ww-input-basic) - Input component for the search field.
+- inputElement: Component(ww-input-basic) - Input element for the search field.
 Always set required false.
 - dropdownContainerElement: Component(ww-flexbox) - Container for the dropdown content.
 Exceptionnaly : Use only this to add dropdown styles, do not add children ! inputElement and optionChoiceElement are added automatically.
 Always set display flex and flexDirection column.

 Settings: